FerasTr/PACMAN-GIS/README.md

 # PACMAN-GIS game
-*Finding the fastest path for each pacman on a real world map.*+
+*Finding the fastest path for each pacman on a real world map.*

  ***THIS APPLICATION WAS BUILT USING INTELLIJ IDE***